 To help preserve the unique ecology of the greater Wellington region and your local area, it's important to keep out non-local native plants that could be a threat to ecological integrity.
 Some native plants with apparent benefits (fast growing, drought resistant etc.) but not local to your area can become weed-like and take over your site.

-Two examples of non-local species to avoid in the greater Wellington region are:
+Two examples of non-local native species in the greater Wellington region are:

-- karo (Pittosporum crassifolium) - pohutukawa (Metrosideros excelsa).
+- Karo (Pittosporum crassifolium) - Pōhutukawa (Metrosideros excelsa)

-These species have been widely planted in some parts of our region and have formed self-sustaining populations, excluding some of the more important local species.
+These species have been widely planted in some parts of our region and have formed self-sustaining populations, excluding some of the local species.